Come & See The Difference

-The primary and toddler educational methods are designed to foster independence, critical thinking, perseverance, self-discipline and self-direction, as well as to promote order, organization and the development of responsibility.
+Montessori educational methods are designed to foster independence, critical thinking, perseverance, self-discipline and self-direction, as well as to promote order, organization and the development of responsibility.
 Montessori education enhances a child’s self-confidence.
 The child’s natural curiosity is observed and nurtured, creating a love of learning.

 Montessori believed the mission of the teacher was to prepare a child oriented environment and observe each child’s natural tendencies.
 The child is allowed freedom within this prepared environment to follow those innate tendencies along the natural path of development.
-Individualized instruction allows the directress to meet each child’s needs at her own level of development or interest.
+Individualized instruction allows the teacher to meet each child’s needs at her own level of development or interest.

-Village Montessori School’s child-oriented prepared environment offers exercises in practical life, exploration and refinement of the senses, instruction and exploration of language, mathematics, geography, history and science.
+Village Montessori School’s child-oriented environment offers exercises in practical life, exploration and refinement of the senses, instruction and exploration of language, mathematics, geography, history and science.
 Daily activities include creative experiences in art and music, as well as art and music appreciation.